fiqrioemry/fiqrioemry/README.md

 ## 👨‍💻 About Me

 Hi, I’m a software developer who loves turning ideas into real, impactful applications.
 I enjoy building scalable backend systems and crafting clean, responsive frontend experiences.
-My toolkit includes Golang, Node.js (Express), and modern frontend frameworks like React, Svelte, Vue, and Next.js.
+My toolkit includes Golang, Node.js (Express), Python (FastAPI) and modern frontend frameworks like React, Svelte, Vue, and Next.js.

 I’m also comfortable taking projects all the way to production, from coding to deploying with NGINX, Docker, and setting up automated CI/CD pipelines.
 Clean code, solid system design, and delivering end-to-end solutions are what drive me.